Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode.md

 contrast colors while preserving glyph geometry and ordinary renderer behavior.
 The [Properties data follow-up](NativeDarkMode-Properties.md) exercises all four pages from one installed entry across dark, light and controlled contrast palettes.
+The [menu/overflow follow-up](NativeDarkMode-Menus.md) exercises actual nested and context menus plus the main and progress toolbar overflow paths.
 A subsequent [DPI/high-contrast investigation](NativeDarkMode-Platform.md) confirmed
 startup/transition theme guards, but found fixed-column truncation in both light and dark modes and unreadable black icons in the dark high-contrast fallback.